drf-forms/drf-schema-adapter/docs/drf_auto_endpoint/endpoint.md

 Whether or not this endpoint should eb listed by the `OPTIONS` call to the api root.

+### `conditional_formatting` :warning: Only used by [metadata](./metadata.md)

+A dictionary with keys corresponding to css class names and values being a list of condition dictionaries to be ealuated on the frontend.

 ## Decorators for cutom `Endpoint`'s

 All decorators accept any number of keyword arguments.
 Those arguments will be